 We warmly invite you to join us on the Lord’s Day at CCRPC, as we gather together to worship the Triune God.

 The Bible teaches us that the first day of the week is the Christian Sabbath, as expressed in our Confession of Faith (WCF 21.7 and 8).
 This day is both a duty a delight, and our goal is to keep the day holy, set apart unto the Lord, as commanded (see, for example Isaiah 58.13-14).
-See below for a description of a typical Lord’s Day ay CCRPC, desiring to approach the Lord appropriately and reverently in worship (for a sample order of worship, see here):
+See below for a description of a typical Lord’s Day ay CCRPC, desiring to approach the Lord appropriately and reverently in worship.
+For our current Orders of Worship, see the link to the right of the page.

 AM Worship Service: 10:00AM

-- Our Worship Services might be described as “traditional,” but we think of them as Biblical, receiving in the Scriptures God’s own declaration of how He will be worshiped by His people.
+2. Our Worship Services might be described as “traditional,” but we think of them as Biblical, receiving from the Scriptures God’s own declaration of how He will be worshiped by His people.
 Our Order of Worship and the various things we do in worship are all taken from the Bible, the sufficient rule for all of life.
-This is not the popular way churches have chosen to worship the Lord, but we believe, with our Reforming Fathers, that this is how worship is presented in Scripture.
+This is not the popular way churches have chosen to worship the Lord, but we believe, with our Reforming Fathers, that this is how the ordering of worship is presented in Scripture.
 We also are greatly refreshed by stripping away human invention in the worship we give to our Lord, and worshiping Him in Biblical simplicity.

 Afternoon Fellowship Meal: